econ-owais/-Veterinary-Health-Facilities-Khyber-Pakhtunkhwa-Pakistan/README.md

+# NOTE: to see the intractive plots just click on green code button and download the full repository in ZIP folder, then you see the plots.
 # 🐄 Veterinary Health Facilities Dashboard – Khyber Pakhtunkhwa, Pakistan

 This project presents a professional and interactive analysis of veterinary health facilities across various districts in Khyber Pakhtunkhwa (KPK), Pakistan.
 Using data visualization techniques in R and Python, this dashboard provides insights into the distribution and types of facilities such as hospitals, dispensaries, and centers.